jdwije/qemacs/README.md

 [QEmacs](http://www.bellard.org/qemacs/) *{Quick Emacs}* is a fast, lightweight emacs built by [Fabrice Bellard](http://www.bellard.org).
 This is my fork of the project, the main goals I am working toward are:

 1. [ ] Bug fixing and stabilising the software
-2. [ ] Getting cross platform compilation working again
+2. [ ] Getting cross platform compilation working again and port to OSX
   - [x] OSX
   - [x] Linux
   - [ ] Windows